 Metro will no longer operate dedicated Seahawks service from the Northgate Transit Center.
 Private shuttle service will be available for fans traveling from that location.

 Sunday’s home opener kick-off is scheduled for 1:25 p.m.

 To ride Metro-operated Seahawks service, customers must purchase an $8 round trip voucher for each person age 6 and older.

 Post-game park-and-ride direct service buses depart from southbound Fifth Avenue South at Weller Street.
-The last bus to each park-and-ride leaves the CenturyLink Field area 45 minutes after the game [NOTE: Metro-operated shuttle service has been canceled for October 1].
+The last bus to each park-and-ride leaves the CenturyLink Field area 45 minutes after the game [NOTE: Metro-operated shuttle service has been canceled for the remainder of the season].